mattermost/mattermost-test-management/data/test-cases/notification-test-tool/1-MAC.md

 8. Change Mattermost notification settings in macOS to Do Not Disturb.
 9. Click Send a test notification again.
 10. Verify no notification pop-up is visible on browser and desktop app.
+11. (On mobile app) If user has logged in mobile app. they should receive a mobile notification.

 ### Scenario 4: Browser notifications are disabled (Mac OS).